 So, Sereth would come to town with a quiver full of hundreds of arrows, which she would then insist to sell to the shop one by one.
 We imagine that, after a few afternoons spent selling arrows like this, all the shopkeepers would keep watch for each other in case they see Sereth in town, in which case they'd all lock their doors and hide under their beds, hopefully away from Sereth's Mercantile-farming plans.

 Another thing we did to level up Mercantile was to use every opportunity to train.
 Oblivion features a system of training which lets you have up to five bonus skill increases per level - for a price proportional to how high is the skill you want to train; the higher the skill, the more money required to purchase training.
 So, Sereth found the merchants that would teach her their trade secrets, and would not sleep to level up unless she had been taught everything she could learn for her level.
 In the beginning of our game, this meant that almost all of our money went into funding Sereth's education - so, strangely enough, playing as a merchant meant that we spent a longer portion of the early game being "poor" - only because we spent all the money we made, of course, but this also had the side effect that Sereth had no money to afford anything else.
 So, while she was training to become a merchant, she lived in the haunted house in Anvil, since it came cheap - we weren't strong enough to break the curse yet, so we had to just deal with the ghosts.
-We figured that her natural charisma might make even the vengeful spirits of necromantic abuse into agreeable neighbors.
+We figured that her natural charisma might make even the vengeful spirits into agreeable roommates (for more on this topic, see our review of The Sims 2 on PSP).

 In the meanwhile, we started to have a problem - the problem that we'd guessed this playstyle would bring: being constantly over-encumbered.
 Since Sereth had no boosts in Strength and we didn't use many skills that could level it up, she couldn't carry a lot of weight.
 We would need to rely on Feather potions, and later on Feather spells as soon as our Alteration skill would be high enough to let us do so.
 However, at the beginning of the game when your Alchemy skill isn't very developed, the ingredients that could be used for a Feather potion are scarce, and so we simply couldn't make enough of these potions.
 We had to time our adventures based on how many Feather potions we had available; once we'd be out, we'd need to turn around, escape from whichever ruin we were exploring, and run to town at full speed, before our Feather would run out.